Filed under: “more than you wanted to know.”

-But there’s no good reason to think that the US is in general under-policed, compared to the rest of the world.
+But there’s no good reason to assume (based on this raw comparison) that the US is in general under-policed, compared to the rest of the world.

 As always, if you spot an error in my data, please let me know, and I will publish a correction.